jyjoshi/makemore/Notes.md

 Practise analytical calculation of gradients for composite functions.
 A couple available in Part4 vide.

-###Part 5: WaveNet and Designing networks for more efficient gpu compute utilization.
+## Wavenet and Designing networks for more efficient gpu compute utilization.

-## Wavenet

 Wavenet processes sequences of audio data using dilated convolutions to capture temporal dependencies.
 Torch matmul implementation and other functions: